Are you being evicted?

 Do you need help negotiating with your landlord?

-CAAS' Homelessness Prevention Program (HPP) provides a wide range of services to low-income individuals at risk of homelessness, including preventing evictions through advocacy with landlords and in district court and maximizing income by improving access to public benefits.
+CAAS' Housing Advocacy Program (HAP) provides a wide range of services to low-income individuals at risk of homelessness, including preventing evictions through advocacy with landlords and in district court and maximizing income by improving access to public benefits.
 Case management targeting the root causes of housing affordability helps prevent future crises.
-HPP serves Somerville residents with incomes up to 80% of area median income (AMI).
+HAP serves Somerville residents with incomes up to 80% of area median income (AMI).

-HPP assists residents in the application process for emergency public housing.
-HPP assists Somerville residents in asserting their rights as tenants to reside in a safe home through advocacy with landlords and city agencies.
+HAP assists residents in the application process for emergency public housing.
+HAP assists Somerville residents in asserting their rights as tenants to reside in a safe home through advocacy with landlords and city agencies.

 Answer and Discovery Clinic

-HPP assists Somerville residents in applying for public benefits and in situations where their public benefits have been terminated or reduced.
-HPP helps advocate with agencies such as MASSHealth and the Department of Transitional Assistance to apply, reinstate, and maximize benefits (SNAP, WIC, SSI, etc.).
-In some situations, HPP can help appeal denials of benefits.
+HAP assists Somerville residents in applying for public benefits and in situations where their public benefits have been terminated or reduced.
+HAP helps advocate with agencies such as MASSHealth and the Department of Transitional Assistance to apply, reinstate, and maximize benefits (SNAP, WIC, SSI, etc.).
+In some situations, HAP can help appeal denials of benefits.